Reception history of Jane Austen: 19th-century European translations

-A study of other important dimensions of some French translations, such as free indirect discourse, do much to nuance our understanding of Austen's initial "aesthetic" reception with her first French readership.
+A study of other important dimensions of some French translations, such as free indirect discourse, does much to nuance our understanding of Austen's initial "aesthetic" reception with her first French readership.
 Austen uses the narrative technique of free indirect discourse to represent Anne Elliot's consciousness in Persuasion.
 Indeed, the portrayal of the heroine's subjective experience is central to its narration.
 The frequent use of the technique imbues Persuasions narrative discourse with a high degree of subtlety, placing a huge burden of interpretation on Austen's first translators.
 Recent studies demonstrate that free indirect discourse from Persuasion was translated extensively in Isabelle de Montolieu's La Famille Elliot.
 Indeed, the translator, herself a novelist, was aware of the propensity of Austen's narrator to delve into the heroine's psychology in Persuasion as she comments on this in the preface to La Famille Elliot.
 She characterises it as "almost imperceptible, delicate nuances that come from the heart": des nuances délicates presque imperceptibles qui partent du fond du cœur, et dont miss JANE AUSTEN avait le secret plus qu'aucun autre romancier.
 Montolieu's extensive translations of Austen's technique concerning discourse demonstrate that she was in fact one of Austen's first critical readers, whose own finely nuanced reading of Austen's narrative technique meant that her first French readers could also share in Anne Elliot's psychological drama in much the same way that her English readership could.